18 August 2026 · VAT return

 Recording Reverse Charge in Your VAT Return

-Under reverse charge you record the transaction on both sides of your VAT 201: declare the output VAT on the imported supply and, where recoverable, claim the matching input VAT in the same period.
-When the input is fully recoverable the two offset and the net VAT effect is nil — but both entries must appear and be supported by documentation.
+Under reverse charge you record the transaction on both sides of your VAT 201: the output VAT on the imported supply goes in Box 3, and, where recoverable, the matching input VAT is claimed in Box 10 of the same period.
+When the input is fully recoverable the two entries offset and the net VAT effect is nil — but both entries must still appear and be supported by documentation.
+The VAT amendments effective 1 January 2026 removed the requirement to issue a self-invoice for reverse charge treatment, provided the required supporting records are retained, which shifts the compliance burden from a filing step to a documentation standard.

 Exiloz Management & Tax Consultant · Dubai-based FTA-focused advisory · VAT, corporate tax & accounting